Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Generation X Online Shopping Statistics

-While Generation X consumers (born 1965-1980) prefer to shop in-store, they shop online roughly as often as Millennials.
+While Generation X (born 1965-1980) consumers prefer to shop in-store, they shop online roughly as often as Millennials.

 - Given the option, 30% of Generation X consumers prefer to shop online instead of in-store.